MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/network-design-guide-intro.md

 3. **Decide how internet-facing applications running on Azure VMware Solution should be published (inbound internet connectivity).** Azure VMware Solution supports using Public IPs associated with either virtual appliances running in Azure VMware Solution or virtual appliances running in an Azure virtual network.
 Both options can be used regardless of the decisions made for connectivity with on-premises sites and Azure virtual networks during phases 1 and 2.
 Read [Design phase 3: Inbound internet connectivity](network-design-guide-internet-inbound-connectivity.md) to learn about the options for inbound internet connectivity that Azure VMware Solution supports and how to choose one.

 4. **Decide how Azure VMware Solution workloads connect to the internet (outbound internet connectivity).** This design decision might be constrained by the decisions you make for inbound internet connectivity during phase 3.
-If [Public IP on the NSX-T Data Center Edge](/azure/azure-vmware/enable-public-ip-nsx-edge) is used for inbound connectivity, it must be used for outbound connections too.
+If you use [Public IP on the NSX-T Data Center Edge](/azure/azure-vmware/enable-public-ip-nsx-edge) for inbound connectivity, you need to use it for outbound connections too.
 If not, more options are available.
 Read  [Design phase 4: Internet outbound connectivity](network-design-guide-internet-outbound-connectivity.md) to learn about supported options and how to choose one.

 ## Next steps